“reeta loi is a trailblazing writer and activist”

 ABOUT

-Reeta Loi is an award-winning Storyteller and Forbes 100 Founder.
+Reeta Loi is an award-winning Storyteller and the Forbes 100 Founder of Gaysians.

 Reeta is a powerful multi-disciplinary Storyteller with a focus on deepening our understanding of each other and shedding light on stories that are silenced.
-After several years of activism they founded Gaysians in 2017, a community partnerships platform for LGBT+ people to access resources for mental health, housing, trans, faith, sexual health and youth support.
-Gaysians have put on events with charity and brand partners.
-Reeta has consulted for a range of organisations such as housing charity AKT to help them better serve the needs of South Asian LGBT+ people.
-Reeta has campaigned for the successful decriminalisation of homosexuality in India, achieved in 2018 and has worked with people and organisations around the world united in working for human rights.
+After several years of activism Reeta founded Gaysians in 2017, a community partnerships platform for LGBT+ people to access resources for mental health, housing, trans, faith, sexual health and youth support.
+Gaysians put on events with charity and brand partners and consult for a range of organisations, such as housing charity AKT to help them better serve the needs of South Asian LGBT+ people.
+Reeta has campaigned for the successful decriminalisation of homosexuality in India, achieved in 2018 and works with people and organisations around the world united in working for human rights.

 Before this most recent decade of work for LGBT+ rights, Reeta spent 15 years in creative, tech and film production companies, including leading the production of commercials for Sony in London and LA and later as Head of Business/Exec Producer at Pulse Films.